 Important Facts, Medication Guide

-- Consult your doctor if you have heart disease, mood disorders, liver or kidney disease, or a history of stroke.
+- If someone has heart disease, mood disorders, liver or kidney disease, or a history of stroke, consult a doctor.

-- Avoid stopping use without talking to your doctor or pharmacist.
+- Avoid stopping use without talking to the doctor or pharmacist.

 - Some diet pills may interfere with vitamin absorption.
 Consider taking a multivitamin supplement.